oasisprotocol/adrs/0023-keymanager-secret-sharing.md

   // Zero value disables handoffs.
   HandoffInterval beacon.EpochTime `json:"handoff_interval,omitempty"`

+  // Verification is true iff the dealing and the handoffs should be verified.
+  Verification bool `json:"verification,omitempty"`

   // BlameAssignment is true iff the responses should be checked
   // for corrupted shares.
   BlameAssignment bool `json:"blame_assignment,omitempty"`